Edd-wordd/Edd-wordd/README.md

 VS Code, Postman, REDUX and React chrome extensions used as part of work environment.

 ### JavaScript Developer
-Collaborated with others to apply new features for a fashion design company for a mobile design (Lean2Be).
+Collaborated with others to apply new features for a fashion design company for a mobile design.
-Built websites UI using Bootstrap, Redux, React, SASS.(Lean2Be) Worked closely with team remotely on REST API designs, wrote Queries.
+Built websites UI using Bootstrap, Redux, React, SASS.
+Worked closely with team remotely on REST API designs, wrote Queries.
 Contributed improvements to the software development process.

 ### JavaScript Functional Library
 Responsive Single Page application
-Built over 25 functions to use on future projects BootStrap/HTML/CSS/JSX/JQuery
+Built over 25 functions to use on future projects BootStrap/HTML/CSS//JQuery

 ### White Bear FullStack Application
 React JS, REDUX, Bootstrap, SASS, applied to UI